finos/rune-dsl/documentation/expressions.rst

 ============
 The keyword ``only-element`` can appear after an attribure name in a Rosetta path. ::

     observationEvent -> primitives only-element -> observation

-This imposes a contrant that the evaluation of the path up to this point returns exactly one value.
+This imposes a constraint that the evaluation of the path up to this point returns exactly one value.
 If it evaluates to `null <#null-label>`_\, an empty list or a list with more than one value the expression result is an error.

 Enumeration Constants
 =====================